 Tints and Tones

 I had a housewarming party.
-A new friend, a physicist, came along.
-She pointed to one of my paintings (Blue/Blue Tone), and said "that's interesting, that's what the universe looks like".
-It hadn't occurred to me before.
-But memories of television science programs came to mind, and I saw what she meant.
+A new friend, an astrophysicist (met during a singles party in Manchester), came along.
+She pointed to one of my paintings (Blue/Blue Tone), and said, "that's interesting, that's what the universe looks like".
+It hadn't occurred to me before, but memories of television science programs came to mind, and I saw what she meant.

-I mix a particular dilution of paint.
-And with a flat brush, spread it evenly over the surface in a simple economical way.
-First painting top to bottom, left to right.
-Then turning the work 90º and brushing left to right, top to bottom.
-Then, after repeating, nine coats of paint in all, the pattern appears.
+I mix a particular dilution of paint, and with a flat brush spread it evenly over the surface in a simple, economical way.
+First painting left to right, top to bottom, then turning the work 90 degrees and again brushing left to right, top to bottom.
+After repeating, nine coats of paint in all, the pattern appears.